 Frustrating as it is, mineral deposits and corrosion lock parts together – at times so tight it’s impossible to separate.
 Often, the best solution is to cut the stubborn part.
 Cut kerfs in the part to break it off OR just slice it off altogether.
 A hacksaw blade works well.
 Rotary or oscillating tools work even better.

 Avoid Putty, adopt Caulk

-There are reasons best bathroom plumbing handymen never use plumber’s putty.
+There are reasons best bathroom fitters handymen never use plumber’s putty.
 It damages some types of plastic and stains surfaces such as natural stone.
 Plus, it tends to dry out, crack and allow leaks.
 Silicone caulk is a safer, longer-lasting sealant in most areas where you might use plumber’s putty.